 Violinist-violist hybrid Christine Wu has been hailed for her “strikingly bold sound” and “technical facility” (Theater Jones).
-She performs internationally with recent appearances in Dallas, Cleveland, New York City, Magdeburg, and Köthen, Germany.
+She performs internationally with recent appearances in Chicago, Sendai, Dallas, New York City, Magdeburg, and Köthen, Germany.

 Christine’s prowess on a second instrument, the viola, originated with her chamber music experience at the Meadowmount School of Music and has since been teaching and performing frequently as a violist.
 She served on the faculty at Dallas’s The Institute for Strings where she coached and performed with young musicians in a chamber music setting, and has performed on various concert series in Cleveland including Musical Arts Port Clinton and Arts Renaissance Tremont with the Mosa Quartet.
 Holding a fellowship as a violinist at the Aspen Music Festival and School in 2018, she won the Low Strings Concerto Competition as a violist, and performed with the Aspen Conducting Academy Orchestra, a rare occurrence in the 70-year history of the venerated festival.
-Since gaining reputation as a violist, Christine has worked with the Juilliard Lab Orchestra and Metropolis Ensemble, where she premiered a work by composer Cem Güven, Motiflerin Dansi.
+Since gaining reputation as a violist, Christine has worked with the New York Classical Players, Washington Heights Chamber Orchestra, and Metropolis Ensemble, where she premiered a work by composer Cem Güven, Motiflerin Dansi.

 Selected for leadership roles beginning at a young age, she served as concertmaster in turn with the Greater Dallas Youth Orchestra, the Texas All-State Symphony Orchestra, and the CIM Orchestra, culminating most recently with the New York String Orchestra in their 50th Anniversary celebration at Carnegie Hall, in which more than 20 alumni of the string seminar, including current concertmasters of major orchestras, performed alongside the young musicians.